List of My Happy Marriage characters: Saimori family

 The head of the Saimori family and the father of Miyo and Kaya.
-He favors Kaya over Miyo since they were children, due to his second daughter inheriting the supernatural talents of the Saimori family.
-After Miyo's kidnapping incident, the family lost their home and most of their fortune from the fire, forcing Shinichi and Kanako move to a small house in the countryside as commoners.
+He is arrogant, stubborn and vain man who never showed love to Miyo and her mother Sumi (Shinichi's first wife) due to Miyo currently lacking supernatural and magical talents, and pompously favors Kaya over Miyo since they were children, due to his second daughter inheriting the supernatural talents of the Saimori family.
+He even had Miyo married off to Kiyoka Kudo in order to make a use out of her for his agenda.
+However, when Kiyoka learned Miyo's family abuse, he personally informed Shinichi that the Saimoris will receive none of the traditional benefits from Miyo marrying into the Kudou family will be given unless Miyo receives full apology, much to Shinichi's reluctance.
+After Miyo's kidnapping incident, the family lost their home and most of their fortune from the fire, forcing Shinichi and Kanako to live in the countryside as commoners.